 DAY 1: JOHANNESBURG – FRANCISTOWN

-Departing from GREENFIRE LODGE JOHANNESBURG at 06h30, we head directly to the Botswana border.
-On completion of immigration formalities we continue to Francistown and our camp for the night.
+We start our 24 day adventure and depart from the GREENFIRE LODGE JOHANNESBURG at 06h30.
+We head directly to the Botswana border and enjoy the scenic beauty of the changing landscape as we drive.
+On completion of immigration formalities we continue our drive into Botswana and make our way to Francistown and our camp for the night.
+We will cover some distance today.
 Tonight we familiarise ourselves with the tour procedures over a catered meal.
 Camp the night.

 DAY 2: CHOBE NAT.
 PARK